This content was reviewed 23 September 2020

 Throughout the crisis, communication has been key for keeping employees informed about the decisions you’re making.
 It’s a good idea to communicate with your employees as soon as possible when it comes to returning to work, including when you’re planning to return.
 This will allow your employees time to adjust their travel arrangements if needed.

 Keep them up to date with the health and safety measures you’re implementing, including your COVID-19 secure risk assessment.
 This will help your team to feel safer about their return.
 Furthermore, health and safety legislation requires employers to consult their workforce about health and safety measures.
 This includes consultation around any new or different procedures or ways of working (for example, new shift patterns) that may be put in place on returning to work.
-Where possible, the government is still advising that those who can work from home should continue to do so.
-If this isn’t possible, communicate with your staff about any plans for phased returns, staggered shift patterns or flexible working.

 What if my employees don’t want to come back to work?